keshavsoft/kposthtml/README.md

 for Tally :

+1.  run the above steps first.
-1.  copy Tally folder from public/Projects to your Repo/public
+2.  copy Tally folder from public/Projects to your Repo/public
-2.  copy * folders from src/public/Tally to your Repo/public/Tally
+3.  copy * folders from src/public/Tally to your Repo/public/Tally